The Polygon Gallery presents Christian Marclay: The Clock, a cinematic montage synchronised with actual time on a 24-hour clock.

-Organised by the National Gallery of Canada.
+Jointly owned by the National Gallery of Canada and the Museum of Fine Arts, Boston.
 Purchased in 2011 with the generous support of Jay Smith and Laura Rapp, and Carol and Morton Rapp, Toronto.
-Jointly owned by the National Gallery of Canada and the Museum of Fine Arts, Boston.

 Tours of The Clock will be hosted every Saturday at 2PM.
 To join the tour, meet at the ground floor lobby at 1:55PM.
 These tours are recommended for general visitors as an introduction to the exhibition.